 2. Do not cleanse too often

 This is a recipe for disaster because washing even with the most gentle shampoo can still strip natural oils and moisture from your hair.
-Avoid washing every day and instead opt to adopt a conditioner wash routine once or twice a week (or only as needed) and only shampooing when you really feel build-up or have an especially dirty or oily build up on your scalp.
+Avoid washing every day and instead opt to adopt a wash routine once or twice a week (or only as needed) and be sure to always replace lost moisture after a cleanse with a mask or conditioner.

 3. Do not use a shampoo with sulfates